gambee/dontfret/README.md

-# dontfret
+# Don't Fret
-A chord voicing tool for fretted string instruments
+A chord voicing tool for fretted string instruments.